maiquealmeida/maiquealmeida/README.md

 Senior Software Engineer | Mobile | Backend
 ------------------------

-I'm a nerd 🖖, a husband 👩‍❤️‍👨, a girl dad 🧑‍🍼, and an entrepreneur 🚀.
+I'm a nerd 🖖, a husband 👩‍❤️‍👨, a girl dad 🧑‍🍼, and an Intrapreneur 🚀.
 For over 25 years, I've been creating software that solves problems.
 I'm a practitioner of the 'Get Up and Get Moving' method.

 * 🌍  I'm based in Cuiabá/MT - Brazil
 * ✉️  You can contact me at [maique.malmeida@gmail.com](mailto:maique.malmeida@gmail.com)